Phileosopher/commonplace/decisions.md

 ## Unconscious

+Our framework of information can often be shoddy and [untrustworthy](understanding-certainty.md), but we still must make decisions with it.

 Since unconscious decisions are essentially [habits](habits.md) by another name, the word "decisions" usually only refers to the diverging options we consciously select.

 There is a spectrum between conscious decisions and habits.
 Across repetition, decisions become habits through the following mechanism: